-It takes about 5-10 minutes to walk to the sand from accommodations at Loews Coronado Bay Resort but resort golf cart service to the beach is regularly available from the lobby.
-Guests of Loews have access to complimentary beach chair and umbrella service so no need to transport too much gear.
+It takes about 5-10 minutes to walk to the sand from accommodations at Loews Coronado Bay Resort, but resort golf cart service to the beach is regularly available from the lobby.
+Guests of Loews have access to complimentary beach chair and umbrella service so no need to transport too much gear from your room.

 In summer, look forward to Silver Strand Cafe with casual food like sandwiches and ice cream.
 Guests can rent boogie boards and other beach equipment as well.